Satar07/Satar07/README.md

 # Hello!
 This is Cyril!

 ## About Me
-I'm a freshman majoring in computer science, diving into the world of systematic learning.
+I'm a freshman majoring in computer science.
 Currently, I am passionate about exploring the field of cybersecurity, equipped with a solid foundation in C++ and algorithmic competition skills.

 ## Skills
 - **Programming Languages:** C++